Whiteknight/Rosella/libraries/future.md

 aggregates.
 This library implements routines such as map, fold, reduce, count, and other utility routines for working with aggregates.

+### Lazy

+The Lazy library implements lazy objects.
+Lazy objects are proxies which take a target type but which only instantiate the targe object on demand.
+This is useful for when you need to have and pass an object "instance", but creating the object is too expensive to do eagerly.

 ## Planned Libraries

 These are libaries which exist only on paper (or, more likely, only in my